cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 Apart from the `printf()`, Mindcode supports a new `format()` function, which just outputs the `format` instruction for each of its arguments.
 The `printf(fmt, value1, value2)` function call is therefore just shorthand for `print(fmt); format(value1, value2);`.

 > [!TIP]
-> Since the `format` instruction allows to decouple the formatting template from the values being applied to the template, Mindcode is unable to apply the print merging optimizations to the `format` instruction, even when their arguments get resolved to constant values during optimizations.
+> Since the `format` instruction allows decoupling the formatting template from the values being applied to the template, Mindcode is unable to apply the print merging optimizations to the `format` instruction with constant values.
 Use compile-time formatting instead of run-time formatting whenever possible for more efficient code.

 > [!TIP]
 > Print merging optimizations can use the `format` instruction for more effective optimizations.
 To make sure the optimizations do not interfere with the `format` instructions placed into the code by the user, the optimizer only uses the `{0}` placeholder for its own formatting.
 This leaves the remaining nine placeholders, `{1}` to `{9}`, for use in the code itself.
 If you do use the `{0}` placeholder in your own code, the more efficient optimization using the `format` instruction will be disabled.